-Clear Lake Emergency Medical Corps (CLEMC) was founded in 1972 by volunteers within the Seabrook Fire Department.
-CLEMC started out small, providing only two 911 response ambulances, but now has a total of five ambulances and on supervisor vehicle providing 911 service to the local communities, as well as inter-facility transfer service among the local hospitals.
+Clear Lake EMS started out as Clear Lake Emergency Medical Corps (CLEMC) was founded in 1972 by volunteers within the Seabrook Fire Department.
+CLEMC started out small, providing only two 911 response ambulances, but now has a total of five ambulances and on supervisor vehicle providing 911 service to the local communities.
+In 2020 Clear Lake EMS shifted to an inter-facility transfer service among the local hospitals.

-Every CLEMC ambulance is staffed with Paramedics to care for critical patients.
-CLEMC is licensed as BLS provider w MICU capability.
-All CLEMC employees also receive continuous educational training on a monthly basis.
+Every CLEMS ambulance is staffed with Paramedics to care for critical patients.
+CLEMS is licensed as BLS provider with MICU capability.
+All CLEMS employees also receive continuous educational training on a monthly basis.

 Paramedics at CLEMC are certified in: